derekmerck/diana2/platform/docker-image/TF_on_arm32v7.md

 Binary: <https://www.dropbox.com/s/ed1ay1qsvrv2l4c/tensorflow-1.12.0-cp37-none-linux_armv7l.whl?dl=1>

-The Diana docker-image is based on Debian-Buster, which uses Python 3.7.
-Available TF builds for arm32v7 are based on Raspian9/Python 3.4.
+The Diana docker-image is based on Debian Buster, which uses Python 3.7.
+Available TF builds for arm32v7 are based on Raspian9, which uses Python 3.4.

 Following recipe for building a TF wheel for Python 3.7 on a Raspberry Pi is based on modifying the workflow described at <https://www.tensorflow.org/install/source_rpi>.